anellenson/DeepBeachState/README.md

 # DeepBeachState

 This repository provides a basic skeleton of how to implement a CNN on Argus data.

 The project requires a GPU, which pytorch accesses locally.
 It runs on python 3.

-The github repo includes two dictionaries, where the entries correspond to images and labels for Narrabeen and Duck.
+The github repo includes two dictionaries in the labels directory, where the entries correspond to images and labels for Narrabeen and Duck.

 The github repo includes a utils folder, which contains helping scripts that are used by the main scripts.

 The run_modules notebook shows how to load/augment the dataset, post-process the results, and plot a Guided-Grad-Cam visualization.

 ## Work Flow